 Overall, recruitment is an exciting and high activity job that keeps it interesting by solving the concerns of thousands of people.
 No recruiter is the same, but in general, they tend to be assertive, extroverted, confident, great listeners, and self-driven.
 You can apply these, and other skills, to build your career and boost your earnings by helping others.

-also as recession-proof as a career can be.
+The best part… it is also as recession-proof as a career can be.
 Why?
 Because there will always be positions to fill and people looking for new jobs or life opportunities.
 Recruiting is a $150 billion industry.
 It is exceptionally healthy, growing, and shows a bright future with at least 20,000 recruiting or staffing agencies across the country.

 What a recruiter does, in the simplest of terms, is finding qualified candidates for job offers.
 To do that, they need to identify, screen, shortlist, and look for the hiring potential of their candidates.
 Recruiters work to meet the demands of both employers and employees through the hiring process.

 It’s all about connecting the right person with the right position at the proper company.
 All of this, following the process, assessing the candidate, knowing the company’s necessities, and seeking the demands of each part to bring the best match and outcome possible.